dinocosta/navigating-elixirs-ast/slides.md

 <!--
 - Let's see the AST for a call to `String.to_atom/1`
 - Knowing the "shape" of the node allows us to pattern-match against it
+- The `:.` node represents a remote function call or dot call.
 - With this information in mind, we can leverage `IO.puts/1` to print a message when a call to `String.to_atom/1` is detected.
 -->